nojhan/lp-jolly/README.md

 that will completely changes the way you imagine the prompt.

-It is focused on *improving the user experience*, by vastly improving the ability of the user to immediatly spot what she should do following her system's state changes.
+It is focused on *improving the user experience*, by vastly improving the ability of the user to immediately spot what she should do following her system's state changes.

 Has such, you may find it a little bit disconcerting at first.